AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 ```

 ## Create an Operation Class
-You can create an operation class following this example
+You can create an operation class following this example:
 ```csharp
 using System;
 using System.IO;